Bertbk/tutorial_hugo/math-thm.md

 ## Customization

-If you know a little bit about the CSS then is it quite easy, the main file being `thm.css`.
-If you do not know about CSS but want to change the colors, no problem, have a look at `thm.css` file and search for the colors, you will quickly understand how it works.
+If you know a little bit about the CSS then is it quite easy, the main file being `assets/scss/thm.scss`.
+If you do not know about CSS but want to change the colors, no problem, have a look at `assets/scss/thm.scss` file and search for the colors, you will quickly understand how it works.

 {{% alert note %}}
 It seems that the css file are hidden when installing this package as a Go Module.